kartynnik/space2super/README.md

     re-apply the Space2Super-specific changes with `s2sctl remap` (otherwise your Space key will produce no effect, even while just typing).
-* You can check whether Space2Super is running by executing `s2sctl running`, which exits a zero (success) code if Space2Super is active (e.g. use `if s2sctl running` in scripts).
+* You can check whether Space2Super is running by executing `s2sctl running`, which exits with a zero (success) code if Space2Super is active (e.g. use `if s2sctl running` in scripts).
-* `s2sctl` also accepts a `--quiet` as a second argument which suppresses non-critical messages.
+* `s2sctl` also accepts `--quiet` as a second argument which suppresses non-critical messages.
 * In `$XDG_CONFIG_HOME/space2super/config`, you can configure Space2Super typing timeout,
-    i.e. the amount of time that should pass between single Space press and release in order for it to count as typing a space character, by adding a line `timeout_millisec NUMBER` (`XDG_CONFIG_HOME` is `~/.config` by default).
+    i.e. the amount of time that should pass between a single Space press and the consequent release for it to count as typing a space character, by adding a line `timeout_millisec NUMBER` (`$XDG_CONFIG_HOME` is `~/.config` by default if unset).